m-hrachov/LaTeX-Obsidian-setup-for-thesis/README.md

-# LaTeX-Obsidian-RStudio-setup-for-thesis
+# LaTeX-Obsidian setup for thesis
-This repository provides a custom setup for writing a thesis using LaTeX distribution edited as `.rnw` in Rstudio and Obsidian notes as a manager of literature.
+This repository provides a custom setup for writing a thesis using LaTeX distribution edited as `.tex` in a LaTeX editor and Obsidian notes as a literature manager.

 ## LaTeX
 LaTeX is a type-setting system.
 More details at [https://www.latex-project.org/](https://www.latex-project.org/).
 It is widely available.
-In this setup, RStudio build-in `Sweave` functionality is utilized to work with Latex.

-Latex template can be loaded into other than RStudio Latex editors.
-Overleaf can be used otherwise, since it provides much better user-friendly functionality (but has a limit of processing time for free subscribers).
-Therefore to avoid any paywalls, further R
-Studio will be used.
+Latex templates can be loaded into different LaTeX editors.

-Please fill in both template forms (title file and thesis file) in order to use auto input where needed.
+Please fill in both template forms (title file and thesis file) to use auto input where needed.
-Title file is created separately, and has to be run independently before running thesis file.
+Title file is created separately, and has to be run independently before running the thesis file.
 A separate title is done to avoid problems with the page count.
-(It is anyway created normally once and then kept as it is, except the date.
-The date is automatically updated to the actual date.)
+(It is created normally once and then kept as it is, except for the date.
+The date is automatically updated to the actual date when the file is re-run.)

 ## Obsidian
 [Obsidian](https://obsidian.md/) is a customizable markdown-based editor.
-For more information visit official website (https://obsidian.md/)[https://obsidian.md/].
+For more information visit the official website (https://obsidian.md/)[https://obsidian.md/].

 Below is my setup.

 ### Plugins
 Custom setup includes community plugins:
-- Advanced Tables (Excel-like navigation and experience)
 - Better Word Count (with disabled standard word count in "Core plugins")
 - Editing Toolbar
 - File Color
-- Notion-like tables
 - Regex Find/Replace

 ### CSS